Green salamander

 The green salamander (Aneides aeneus) is a species of lungless salamander in the family Plethodontidae.
 It and the Hickory Nut Gorge green salamander (A. caryaensis) are the only currently-described members of the genus Aneides that inhabit any areas in the eastern half of United States (all other Aneides salamanders are found west of the Mississippi River).
-Rarely seen in the field, the green salamander is an extremely habitat-specific species that is seldom found away from its preferred surroundings: moist, shaded rock crevices.
+Rarely seen in the field, the green salamander is an extremely habitat-specific terrestrial species that is seldom found away from its preferred surroundings: moist, shaded rock crevices.
+Green salamanders have one of the most specialized niches of any salamander.

 Description and taxonomy

+The green salamanders scientific name is Aneides aeneus.
+The name, Aneides, is Greek for "lacking form or shape", in reference to their flattened, elongated bodies.
+The species epithet, aeneus, is Latin, meaning bronze or copper, and refers to their dorsal coloration.
 The green salamander is small and notably flat.
-Aneides aeneus‘ green, lichen-like blotches against a darker dorsum make it the only salamander in North America with green markings.
+Green, lichen-like blotches against a darker dorsum make Aneides aeneus the only salamander in North America with green markings.
 A. aeneus possesses squared toe-tips, large, conspicuous eyes, and a light blue to yellow ventral surface.
+The square toe-tips, as well as a prehensile tail, are morphological adaptations that help the salamander with climbing.
 Adults range from 8–12 cm (3 to 5 in) with 14 to 15 costal grooves.

 Aeneus was formerly considered the only species of the Aneides genus found in the Eastern United States.
 However, some claimed that there could be up to four different species of Aneides between the Cumberland Plateau and Blue Ridge Escarpment populations.
 A 2019 study found several A. aeneus populations to represent distinct taxonomic groups, supporting the presence of a possible species complex.
 At least one was found to represent a distinct species in its own right, the Hickory Nut Gorge green salamander (A. caryaensis).
 The subgenus Castaneides was created to contain all eastern species of Aneides, with caryaensis being the most basal member of the complex.
 Castaneides diverged from the Aneides hardii lineage between 27.2 and 32.3 million years ago.
+Aneides aeneus is considered the most primitive of its genus.

 Members of Castaneides are the only salamanders in North America with green markings.
 Due also to their hyper-specific habitat, they are almost unmistakable when found in the field.